hoeferg/TextEditor/README.md

 ## Description

-Thisweb application is a text editior that allows a user to write what they need, save it, and download it to their computer.
+This web application is a text editior that allows a user to write what they need, save it, and download it to their computer.
 You can also install Jate on your device to allow use for both online and offline.

+## Getting Started

+To get started, clone the repo, install the NPM packages and start the application.

 ## Deployed Application